zibz0017/QuartzVault/content/Hashkafa/General Hashkafa.md

 1. Because one is supposed to learn from their rebbi, rather than just copy them, it is important that one tries to learn from the גדולים who are closer to his generation.[^40]
 2. Even though people from earlier generations are greater, they are usually far too great for us and many times, the underlying reason for their decision would only be correct for people who are much closer to their מדרגה than we are.[^40]
 3. <span style="color:rgb(255, 0, 0)">This is discussed by a Maharsha somewhere.
 If I find out where, I should add it.</span>
-# Schar for Doing Hishtadlus
+# Schar for Doing השתדלות
-1. Hashem wants people to do hishtadlus.
-If a person does hishtadlus with the intention that they are doing this because Hashem told them to do this, they receive schar.[^41]
+1. Hashem wants people to do השתדלות.
+If a person does השתדלות with the intention that they are doing this because Hashem told them to do this, they receive schar.[^41]
 # Losing One's Money for not Using it Properly
 1. One loses their money for not using it properly.[^42]
 # Footnotes